Vulfran/BirkmayerAerospace_Webseite/docs/en/documentation.md

 This documentation provides you with a comprehensive overview of our services, methods, and expertise in product development and engineering.

-## About Us
+## Experienced Interim Executive for Product Development & Engineering

-As an experienced interim executive, we support companies in stabilizing, transforming, and scaling their product development and series production.
-With solid aerospace expertise and international leadership experience at Airbus and Rolls-Royce, we bring comprehensive experience in the following areas:
+As an interim executive, I support companies in stabilizing, transforming, and scaling the development and series assembly of their products, as well as their operational safety and reliability — drawing on solid aerospace expertise and international leadership experience at Airbus and Rolls-Royce in engineering, systems development, and project management.

-- **Engineering**: Systems development and technical leadership
-- **Project Management**: Complex projects in highly regulated industries
-- **Agile Transformation**: Introduction of modern development methods
-- **Process Optimization**: Efficiency improvement in all areas
-- **Change Management**: Successful transformation of organizations
+I am specialized in agile transformation, process optimization, change management, crisis resolution, and building high-performance teams.
+With my strategic mindset, deep technical expertise, and as a strong communicator I combine leadership excellence with engineering depth and transformation skills, even in highly regulated industries.
+The result: reliable, safe, and defect-free products – with shorter time-to-market, lower product and service costs, and higher customer satisfaction.

-## Our Core Competencies
+## My Core Competencies

-### 1. Product Development
+### 1. Project and Development Management Expertise

+- Management of complex technical and organizational challenges
+- Development and implementation of agile methods (Scrum, Kanban)
+- Change management, process optimization, and post-merger integration
+- Systematic coaching of technical and managerial staff
+- Industrialization
+- Scaling of serial assembly

+### 2. Leadership Skills

+- Many years of experience leading multinational, multidisciplinary teams (up to 60 employees)
+- Intercultural management and confident communication at executive level
+- Establishment and leadership of transnational engineering departments with budget responsibility up to €15 million
+- Talent development, coaching, and sustainable employee advancement

+### 3. Methodological Expertise

+- Agile methods: Scrum, Kanban
+- Process analysis and optimization: APQP, PPAP, FMEA, Ishikawa, 8D, PDCA cycle
+- Lean management: SQCDP, Go-look-see, value stream mapping
+- Structured problem-solving methods
+- Innovation management and patent development
+- Systems and safety engineering according to aviation standards (ARP 4761A, ARP 4754B)
+- Reliability engineering and dependability analysis
+- Certification and validation of complex technical systems
+- Equipment Qualification
+- Application lifecycle management (ALM)

+### 4. Soft Skills & Personal Strengths

+- Holistic thinking: strategic overview with the ability to analyze technical details in depth when necessary
+- Strong analytical and conceptual skills
+- Solution-oriented mindset and quick grasp of complex issues
+- Team player with conflict resolution skills and intercultural understanding
+- Confident presence, excellent communication skills, and empathy in international business environments
+- High capacity for innovation and promotion of creativity within teams

+### 5. Technical Expertise

 We support you in developing safe, reliable, and defect-free products:

-- Requirements management and system architecture
-- Safety-critical systems
+- Electric drive systems and control engineering for aviation
-- Integration of ALM systems (Application Lifecycle Management)
-- Certification according to aviation standards (DO-178, DO-254, etc.)

-### 2. Engineering Transformation

-Strategic reorientation and optimization of engineering organizations:

-- Building scalable structures for parallel developments
-- Post-merger integration of technical organizations
-- Harmonization of international development processes
-- Definition of efficient interfaces between organizational units

-### 3. Operational Excellence

-Improvement of operational performance in production and development:

-- Increasing on-time delivery and product quality
-- Reduction of production costs and time-to-market
-- Continuous improvement programs (CIP)
-- Crisis management and performance turnaround

-### 4. Team Development

-Building and leading high-performance teams:

-- Recruitment and onboarding of specialists
+- Electronics (power and signal processing)
-- Competence development for new technologies
-- Building a strong safety culture
-- Promotion of cross-functional collaboration
+- Communication and network technology (including high-voltage and protection systems)
+- Lightning Protection, EMC, HIRF

 ## Our Methodology